acreunited/DesignPatterns/README.md

 - Classes should be open for extension, but closed for modification
 - Depend on abstractions.
 Do not depend on concrete classes
 - Least Knowledge / Law of Demeter:
     - talk only to your immediate friends
+- Don't call us, we'll call you

 ----------------